 Publications and project updates may be viewed and downloaded via ResearchGate at

 Following a productive previous academic year, the academic cycles of 2020 and 2021 will be filled with ongoing research into evolution teaching and learning as well as the intersections of science and society that come into play with acceptance and rejection in the United States.

 During this academic year, data that has been gathered from the field over the past few years is being aggregated for analysis and reporting on the national pulse of evolution education and acceptance in undergraduate students.
 This study is a national measure of evolution understanding and acceptance among undergraduate students in biology courses and related field courses including bio-anthropology and biogeography that is entering its second phase of data collection.
 The purpose of this study is to ascertain the national "pulse" of evolution understanding and acceptance in students of biological studies.
 This undertaking will finally allow us to compare regions of the United States, as well as institutions, in regards to factors that impact understanding and acceptance of evolution.
 It is anticipated that data from this study will allow us to find strong program areas and apply them elsewhere to impact teaching and learning of evolution in science students, pre-service teachers, and eventually K-12 settings.
 The study includes data representing all 50 states and Puerto Rico and 111 universities.

-In addition to existing projects, a DRK12 submission is submitted to further support the teaching and learning of evolution in the Southeastern United States, stay tuned for more information!
+In addition to existing projects, a DRK12 is being submitted in November 2020 to further support the teaching and learning of evolution in the Southeastern United States, stay tuned for more information!